rjb/Texting-Simulator/README.md

 ### convo()

-Pass string, element, wpm, and optional callback and convo() will simulate a back and forth conversation.
+Pass string, element, wpm, optional rate, and optional callback and convo() will simulate a back and forth conversation.

+You may pass an option rate (e.g. 2, 3, 4, etc.) and strings will return at 2x, 3x, 4x, etc. speeds.

+E.g. convo("How's it going?", document.getElementById('chatBox'), 45, { rate: 2 });